jimktrains/metamesh.org/_drafts/oslr.md

 The second option looks pretty easy, why not always use it?
-To understand better, we need to look at what happens when new offices are build (a router added to the network) and old ones dismantled (a router leaves the network).
+To understand better, we need to look at what happens when new offices are built (a router added to the network) and old ones dismantled (a router leaves the network).

 Link State Updates